Joe Bessey: Winston Cup Series

 Bessey moved his operation up to Winston Cup in 1999, fielding the No. 60 Power Team Chevy driven by Geoffrey Bodine.
 Bodine was eighth in the second race of the year at Rockingham.
 Bodine also earned a third-place finish late in the year at Martinsville Speedway.
-Also, Bodine was able to qualify in every race in 1999, earning the team a 27th-place finish.
+Also, Bodine was able to qualify in every race in 1999, earning the team a 27th place finish.

 Bodine, however, was injured in the season opening Craftsman Truck Series race of 2000, and Bessey was sent scrambling for a driver.
 The team missed the Daytona 500, but Bessey's new driver, Ted Musgrave made the next five races.
-After a best finish of 16th, Musgrave left and Bessey moved onto Dick Trickle, who made three starts for Bessey, before Bodine returned to the team at Richmond.
-Bodine had a solid run of 13th in his return, but the team continued to struggle to qualify.
-Bodine only made 10 of the next 14 races.
-Even with a best finish of 12th, Bessey released Bodine after a 41st at Richmond.
+After a best finish of sixteenth, Musgrave left and Bessey moved onto Dick Trickle, who made three starts for Bessey, before Bodine returned to the team at Richmond.
+Bodine had a solid run of thirteenth in his return, but the team continued to struggle to qualify.
+Bodine only made ten of the next fourteen races.
+Even with a best finish of twelfth, Bessey released Bodine after a 41st at Richmond.

 Bessey then made his Cup debut the next week at NHIS.
 He barely made it in with a 42nd place starting position at his home track.
 He finished 27th.

 Bessey then used drivers Trickle and Rich Bickle to finish out the year.
 However, the team began to struggle to qualifying with Bessey's team only making a handful of the final eight races.